DavidHe1127/Platy/README.md

 ## TODOs
 - Incorporate ElasticCache and RDS and deploy the whole stack onto ECS
 - Add https support
+- Use makefile as task runner for build/deploy

 ## Reference links
 [url rewrite in reverse proxy](https://serverfault.com/questions/379675/nginx-reverse-proxy-url-rewrite)